DETAILED ACTION

 at least one processor in communication with the at least one memory device and the AI modeling component, the at least one processor programmed to: [perform the abstract idea discussed above].

-transmit a notification message to a caregiver computer device associated with a caregiver of the person, the notification message including the identified at least one present need of the person and the outputted recommendation.
+transmit a notification message to a caregiver computer device associated with a caregiver that is different than the purchaser, the notification message including the identified at least one present need of the purchaser and the outputted recommendation.

 The additional elements individually or in combination do not integrate the exception into a practical application.
 These additional elements merely recites the words ‘‘apply it’’ (or an equivalent) with the judicial exception, or merely includes instructions to implement an abstract idea on a computer, or merely uses a computer as a tool to perform an abstract idea (see MPEP 2106.05(f)).
 Further, transmitting data between devices merely adds insignificant extra-solution activity to the judicial exception (see MPEP 2106.05(g)).
 Accordingly, these additional elements do not integrate the abstract idea into a practical application because they do not impose any meaningful limits on practicing the abstract idea.
 Claim 1 is directed to an abstract idea.